ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-03-lb_logs_2_customers/guide.en-gb.md

 You will need to replace:

-- **loadBalancerId**: this is the load balancer id, you can find it in the details page of your load balancer in the OVHCloud Control Panel or using the [dedicated API](https://eu.api.ovh.com/console-preview/?section=%2Fcloud&branch=v1#get-/cloud/project/-serviceName-/region/-regionName-/loadbalancing/loadbalancer) call.
+- **loadBalancerId**: this is the load balancer ID, you can find it in the details page of your load balancer in the OVHCloud Control Panel or using the [dedicated API](https://eu.api.ovh.com/console-preview/?section=%2Fcloud&branch=v1#get-/cloud/project/-serviceName-/region/-regionName-/loadbalancing/loadbalancer) call.
-- **regionName**: the Openstack region, for example, `GRA11`.
+- **regionName**: the OpenStack region, for example, `GRA11`.
-- **serviceName**: the Public Cloud Project id.
-You can find it in OVHCloud Control Panel under your project name or using the [dedicated API](https://eu.api.ovh.com/console-preview/?section=%2Fcloud&branch=v1#get-/cloud/project) call.
+- **serviceName**: the Public Cloud Project ID.
+You can find it in the OVHcloud Control Panel under your project name or using the [dedicated API](https://eu.api.ovh.com/console-preview/?section=%2Fcloud&branch=v1#get-/cloud/project) call.

 The POST request has a payload that requires: